 To be clear, it’s not that I was angry with him.
 It’s not like he wouldn’t choose differently if he could.
 Sometimes things just happen that way.

 I was just overwhelmed, tired, and desperately in need of a break.

 Somewhere in the midst of all this, I had this realization that my plan for our lives is not going to pan out.

 I had this vision of homeschooling A from preschool all the way through until college.
 I just knew I’d be able to stay home with him (and whatever other kids we have) and focus all my attention on their education while my husband went to work and provided for us.

 I thought maybe I’d make some money on the side, but my husband would be the one to really “bring home the bacon”.
-My money would just be extra that we could use to pay off debt or do fun stuff.
+My money would just be extra that we could use to pay off debt without resorting to the best debt relief companies or do fun stuff.
 It’d be hard, but it would work.

 I’d always known about my husband’s medical conditions.
 I know it’s a disease that will invariably get progressively worse, and I knew one day I might be on my own.
 But somehow, it never occurred to me that my focus might have to shift to being the primary breadwinner.

 I mean now, it’s a big fat “duh”, but it was a real wake-up call.